obpy/obpy/src/doc/source/scenegraph.rst

    Node 1

-Nodes can have names, but they must be unique *within their scope*, i.e, their parent can no other children with the same name, if you want to be able to use `SceneNode.get_child_by_name`:
+Nodes can have names, but they must be unique *within their scope*, i.e, their parent can have no other children with the same name, if you want to be able to use `obengine.scenegraph.SceneNode.get_child_by_name`:

    >>> n2 = SceneNode('Node 2')
    >>> n3 = SceneNode('Node 2')